domlysz/BlenderGIS/README.md

 There are a lot of possibilities to create a 3D terrain from geographic data with BlenderGIS, check the [Flowchart](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/flowchart.jpg) to have an overview.

-Exemple : import vector contour lines, create faces by triangulation and put a topographic raster texture.
+Example : import vector contour lines, create faces by triangulation and put a topographic raster texture.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/Blender28x/gif/bgis_demo_delaunay.gif)